Community Detection in General Hypergraph via Graph Embedding: Introduction

 To detect communities in a hypergraph network, most existing methods convert the hypergraph into a weighted graph, and then existing graph community detection methods can be applied.
 For instances, \citet{kumar2018hypergraph} defined the hypergraph modularity as the modularity of the weighted graph and applied standard modularity maximization algorithms for community detection, \citet{lee2020robust} extended the graph-likelihood-based convex relaxation methods \citep{li2018convex} on the adjacency matrix of the weighted graph, and \citet{Ghoshdastidar_2017} conducts spectral clustering on the weighted graph Laplacian for hypergraph community detection.
 As pointed out in \citet{dongxia2019}, such conversion will suffer from information loss and lead to suboptimal community detection performance.
-To circumvent this disadvantage, spiked tensor models \citep{kim2017community} and Tensor-SCORE method \citep{dongxia2019} were proposed to conduct community detection on the hypergraph adjacency tensor directly.
+To circumvent this disadvantage, spiked tensor model \citep{kim2017community} and Tensor-SCORE method \citep{dongxia2019} were proposed to conduct community detection on the hypergraph adjacency tensor directly.

-Note that most existing hypergraph community detection methods focus on uniform hypergraph only \citep{GandD2015AAAI, GandD2004NIPS, lee2020robust}.
-When it comes to non-uniform hypergraph, they have to decompose the non-uniform hypergraph into a collection of uniform hypergraphs with different orders, due to the difficulty of lacking an appropriate adjacency tensor for non-uniform hypergraph.
+Note that most existing hypergraph community detection methods focus on uniform hypergraph only \citep{GandD2004NIPS, GandD2015AAAI, lee2020robust}, where all the hyperedges consist of exactly the same number of vertices.
+When it comes to non-uniform hypergraph, they have to decompose a non-uniform hypergraph into a collection of uniform hypergraphs with different orders, due to the difficulty of lacking an appropriate adjacency tensor for non-uniform hypergraph.
 It was only until recently that \citet{ouvrard2017adjacency} proposed a heuristic method to construct an adjacency tensor for general hypergraph by adding $m-m_0$ null vertices, where $m$ and $m_0$ are the maximum and minimum cardinality of a hyperedge in the hypergraph, respectively.